 Voice bots are command or question-based guides.
 They are typically great for hands-off experiences like driving, cooking, watching TV, or listening to music.

 Text bots are often seen in chat apps and are designed for users who prefer to work on desktop computers or mobile phones.

 Tools for Making Bots

-Below are a list of popular tools and services for creating bots.
+Below is a list of popular tools and services for creating bots.

 - Flow XO is an easy-to-use authoring tool that provides predefined templates.

-- Chatfuel is great if you want a web-based simple IDE.
+- Chatfuel is excellent if you want a web-based simple IDE.

 - Chatflow focuses on the chat flow.

 - Pandorabots uses XML for creating bots.
 If you like working with XML, this may be your jam.

 - Automat promises to use both human expertise and AI to build a conversational both.